kernkonzept/io/README.md

 IO is the management component that handles access to platform devices and resources such as I/O memory, ports (on x86) and interrupts.
-It grants and controls access to these resources for all other L4Re components.
+It grants and controls access to these resources for all other L4Re applications and VMs.

 This package includes the following components: